 Many projects are handled by teams.
 Expectations and instructions must be clear from project acquisition to final delivery and acceptance.
 Drawings need to be precise and clearly understood.
 If you are the type of person who communicates well, you have a skill our industry needs.

 Math in Metal Fabrication

 You may be better at math than you think.
 Many people who are skilled at mathematics, for example, have a talent for solving puzzles and figuring things out.
 We’re talking about dealing with numbers and practical problem-solving, not the dry equations that seemed like a foreign language in High School!

 Math and measuring are critical in metal fabrication, especially at Wiley Metal, where we make parts that must work with pieces made elsewhere.
 Drawings must be followed exactly and measurements must be precise.
 Even a small error can lead to costly delays and waste.
 The expression “Measure twice, cut once” may have first been spoken on a metal fabrication shop floor!

 Skills and Qualifications Needed for a Fabrication Career

 Career paths in metal fabrication are extremely varied.
-Entry-level jobs may need only a GED or high school diploma.
-Welding will involve completion of classes at a trade school and certifications.
+Entry-level jobs may require only a GED or high school diploma.
+Welding will involve the completion of classes at a trade school and certifications.
 Jobs in engineering will take a college degree.
-Unlike some professions though, fabrication is still a field where people can work their way up from entry level positions.
+Unlike some professions though, fabrication is still a field where people can work their way up from entry-level positions.

 Do you know of someone who might be interested in a career in metal fabrication?
 Please feel free to share this article.
-If you are interested in exploring your opportunities at Wiley Metal, we invite you to review our employment opportunities by clicking the button below.
+If you are interested in exploring a career at Wiley Metal, we invite you to review our current employment opportunities.